Winterthur Institute cohort 2025. Courtesy Winterthur Museum, Garden & Library.

 Photo, Winterthur Museum, Garden & Library

-- want to further develop their professional skill set through unparalleled hands-on exercises in object identification and care within a museum context.
+- want to develop their professional skill set through hands-on exercises in object identification and care within a museum context.

 - have academic or experiential credentials that prepare them to participate in advanced study.